jianshu93/TurboANI/README.md

 - `tab-hash::Tab64Twisted` for deterministic 64-bit tabulation-hashed minimizer.
 - A MUMer-style diagonal clustering followed by minimap2 chaining for L1 candidate window screening.
 - A cache-friendly exact L2 bottom-sketch slide mapper with local coordinate indices and a two-level bitset pivot.
-- A separate `fastani` binary with FastANI-compatible scalar Murmur3 minimizers for validation against the C++ binary.
 - `plotters` plus `svg2pdf` for single-pair PDF visualizations.

 The main algorithm flow: